silicon-heaven/shvcli/README.rst

 provided by SHV network.
 They are all prefixed with ``!`` to clearly distinguish them.
 They provide a way to control CLI as well as to get insight into the environment you are running in.

+**subscribe|sub**: Add new subscribe.
+Shortcut to the call of ``.app/broker/currentClient:subscribe`` that accepts arguments in more convenient way (you need to use Map if you call that method directly).
+The argument has same format such as method calls in this tool, that means ``PATH:METHOD`` where ``METHOD`` can be left out to match all methods.
+Pattern subscribes are not supporter, yet.

+**unsubscribe|usub**: Unsubscribe existing subscription.
+It is reverse operation to the **subscribe** and same remarks apply here as well.
+It is a shortcut to the call of ``.app/broker/currentClient:unsubscribe``

+**subscriptions|sub**: List current subscriptions.
+This is shortcut to call ``.app/broker/currentClient:subscriptions``.

 **tree|t**: This prints tree of known nodes from current path prefix.
 This is not all nodes present in the SHV network.
 This is only what was discovered so